Skip to main content

 Accessing your analytics

-Access you app’s analytics from your dashboard at any time to see how your app is performing.
+Access your app’s analytics from your dashboard at any time to see how your app is performing.

 Notes: